 Property and equipment are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
-We recognized impairment losses on property and equipment, net of \$35.9 million, \$0 million and \$0 million, respectively, for the years ended December 31, 2020, 2019 and 2018.
+We recognized impairment losses on property and equipment of \$24.0 million and \$35.9 million for the years ended December 31, 2021 and 2020, respectively.
+No impairment was recognized for the year ended December 31, 2019.